JaimugilC/library-management-system-react/README.md

 - Search by Title/Author name
 - Sort by recently Published
 - Sort based on Ratings/Popularity
-- Display the number of Available books for a given .
+- Display the number of Available books for a given query.

 ---